YasmineM311/SSFDP/README.md

 Author: Philipp Eble

-#### ClinicalTrialsAPI.py
+#### ClinicalTrialsAPI_lambda_function.py

-Description & goal: performs a monthly call to the Clinical Trials API and pushes the data to the data lake
+Description & goal: lambda function that performs a monthly call to the Clinical Trials API and pushes the data to the data lake

-Remarks: or the lambda function to work, the postgres database credentials have to be added to the lambda function's environment.
+Remarks: for the lambda function to work, the postgres database credentials have to be added to the lambda function's environment.
 Additionally, cloud 9 layer with the required packages had to be added to the lambda function.

 Author: Yasmine Mohamed